cjafet/nosqljs/README.md

 - Persistence to a json file
 - Middleware
 - Logs
-- Relational database support for data aggregation and update in mysql.
+- Relational database support for data aggregation and update in [MySQL](https://www.mysql.com/).
 More to come.

 # Read this Blog Post to learn more
 [Meet NoSQL.js an in-memory database through REST API](https://daillyresource.blogspot.com/2021/06/meet-nosqljs-in-memory-database-through.html)